FgForrest/evitaDB/documentation/user/en/query/requirements/price.md

 </Note>

 But if the user is a legal entity and can subtract the sales tax from the price, he probably wants to find all products in this range with the price without tax.
-To do this, we need to modify the query and add the `priceType' requirement:
+To do this, we need to modify the query and add the `priceType` requirement:

 <SourceCodeTabs langSpecificTabOnly>